PE and Sports Premium

 What is it?

-The PE and Sport Premium is a government funding initiative designed to help primary schools improve the quality of PE and sport activities they offer to improve the health and fitness of pupils.
+The PE and Sport Premium is a government funding initiative designed to improve the quality of PE and sport activities they offer to improve the health and fitness of pupils.

 Schools are encouraged to build on the work that they have already done using the premium to ensure that it builds the capacity and capability for all pupils and that what we do now continues to impact upon pupils in the future.